YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - the contents of a file in git
-2. tree - TODO
+2. tree - the file directories of git
-3. commit - TODO
+3. commit - points to the new tree
-4. repo - TODO
+4. repo - repository, this is the overarching group of project files for any given project
-5. hash - TODO
+5. hash - function that takes long strings and makes them short ones(this is an oversimplified answer)